About the Journal

 b) Equity

-The journal editor evaluates articles proposed for publication based on their content without discrimination based on race, gender, sexual orientation, religion, ethnic origin, citizenship, or political orientation of the authors.
+The journal editor evaluates articles proposed for publication based on their content without discrimination based on the authors' race, gender, sexual orientation, religion, ethnic origin, citizenship, or political orientation.

 c) Confidentiality